 In this article we’ll be looking at available fluxLoop data insight, as well as other valuable online sources to present some interesting findings worth sharing.
 Hopefully it will get you thinking about your next move, as we soon will enter into a post pandemic world.

 It is both highly interesting and important to look at the change in shopping behaviour.

 Although some categories in the retail industry have seen greater numbers than ever during the pandemic, many have experienced a severe decline.

 The difference between men and women, as well as within different age groups, need to be monitored to be able to adjust how we communicate to our customers.

 Women have generally been more cautious during the last year, especially when it comes to clothes and shoes, and have decreased their online shopping.

-Men are higher risk takers that women, and they have increased their online spending by up to as much as 49%.
+Men are higher risk takers than women, and they have increased their online spending during 2020.

 Personalising the shopping experience

 The physical stores have always had a leg up on the online stores when it comes to being able to talk to their customers in real-time and creating an in-store experience.
 But e-commerce is closing in due to personalised customer journeys and use of data.
 The best ones are facilitating user generated content and retargeting, specifically aimed at individual customers.
 This will most likely create a connection between the customer and the brand and create a return visit.